Wētā: Tusked wētā

 Tusked wētā are characterised by long, curved tusks projecting forward from the male's mandibles.
 The tusks are used in male-to-male combat, not for biting.
 Female tusked wētā look similar to ground wētā.
 Tusked wētā are mainly carnivorous, eating worms and insects.
 There are three known species in two different subfamilies: the Northland tusked wētā Anisoura nicobarica (originally described as a ground wētā, Hemiandrus monstrosus), in the subfamily Deinacridinae; the Mercury Islands tusked wētā Motuweta isolata; and the most recently discovered, the Raukumara tusked wētā Motuweta riparia.
 Motuweta is in the same subfamily as ground wētā, Anostostomatinae.

 The Northland tusked wētā lives in tree holes, similar to tree wētā.
 The Mercury Islands or Middle Island tusked wētā was discovered in 1970.
 It is a ground-dwelling wētā, entombing itself in shallow burrows during the day, and is critically endangered: a Department of Conservation breeding programme has established new colonies on other islands in the Mercury group.
 The Raukumara tusked wētā was discovered in 1996, in the Raukumara Range near the Bay of Plenty.
 It has the unusual habit of diving into streams and hiding underwater for up to three minutes if threatened.

 Ground wētā

-Ground wētā are classified in the genus Hemiandrus.
-About 30 species of ground wētā occur in New Zealand, and several very similar (undescribed) ones are found in Australia.
+Ground wētā are classified in to the two genera Hemiandrus and Anderus.
+The species in these two genera are each more closely related to winged Australian species than they are two each other.
+About 30 species of ground wētā occur in New Zealand, and several similar (undescribed) species are found in Australia.
 They are also very like the Californian Cnemotettix—a similarity perhaps due to their very similar habits and habitat.
 19 Hemiandrus species have been described from New Zealand and other distinct populations require further study.
 They hide in burrows in the ground during the day, and those that live in open ground (e.g., H. focalis, H. maia) conceal their exit holes with a specially made perforated door.
 During the night, ground wētā hunt invertebrate prey and eat fruit.
 Most female ground wētā have long ovipositers (e.g. H. maculifrons), but some have short ovipositers and maternal care (e.g. H. maia, H. pallitarsis).